Transit Guide: QLINE Detroit

-There are over 100 places eat, drink and shop within walking distance of the 3.3 mile streetcar line.
+There are over 100 places eat, drink and shop within walking distance of Detroit’s 3.3 mile streetcar line.

-QLine Detroit began service in 2017, 61 years after the last streetcar was removed from Woodward Ave.
-The following is a guide full of links to the many destinations along Woodward and within walking distance of each station.
+QLINE Detroit is operated by M-1 Rail and began service in 2017.
+It runs daily between downtown Detroit and Grand Boulevard along a 6.6 mile loop.
+The following is a guide to the many destinations along Woodward within walking distance of each station.

 Grand Station (Woodward and W. Grand Blvd.)
 This area is referred to as New Center.
 It is the origin of the M-1 Rail.
 To the west along Grand Blvd is the Hotel St. Regis, Regis Houze, Fisher Theater, Albert Kahn and Associates, New Center Park, Rice Bowl, City Bakery, Avalon Cafe and Biscuit Bar, Cuisine, Stella Good Coffee, McDonald’s, City Wings, Pure Detroit, The Peacock Room, The Boulevard and Henry Ford Hospital.
 To the north is New China One and Happy’s Pizza.
 Along Woodward you’ll find Baobab Fare, Urbanum, North End Collective, Yum Village, Joe Louis Soul Kitchen, Cooking with Que and Motown Coney Island.
 There are big plans for the business district between W. Grand Blvd and Baltimore.
 This location is easily reached from M-10 or I-75.
 Park your car in one of the many nearby parking garages and head downtown!